Jacksonville homeowner welcoming her daughter and grandchild to their newly completed backyard ADU — multigenerational living in North Florida

 Construction-to-Permanent Loan

 A two-phase loan that funds construction and converts to a traditional mortgage after the ADU receives its CO.
-Jaken Finance Group and Ocean Capital Lending (Mesocore's preferred lender) offer ADU-specific programs for Jacksonville projects.
+Jaken Finance Group and several Northeast Florida credit unions offer ADU-specific construction loan programs.

 Florida Tax Incentive: Granny Flat Reduction